johnbeve/PHI-696/Project 4/Peihong_Karl_Proj_4_50375781.md

 Rule#3: Each access to an elevator must be approved.
 If you want to take the elevator A or B, then you have to press the "start" button and enter your gene code and expected floor number.
 After that, your request will be processed by an AI system or a human agent.
 If your request is processed by an AI system, then an AI system of any security level can approve your request.
 But if your request is processed by a human agent, then only human agents of more than job grade 4 (for A) or 6 (for B) can approve it.
 After your request is approved, your elevator will get an on_status.

-Pleasue use SPARQL to construct the following rules.
+Pleasue use SPARQL to construct the above rules.
 Moreover, you should also use daily data produced by the control system to query each elevator's daily abnormality rate(=the number of daily warnings/the number of total status) every day.

 All particular RDF resources are stored in the namespace *mars*.
 So be free to use terms like "mars:on_status", "mars:off_status", "mars:dormant" (state), "mars:off" (state), "mars:warning", "mars:elevator", "mars:elevatorA", "mars:elevatorB", "mars:genecode", mars:receiveCommand mars:start (command), mars:floorNumber(command) and so on.